 Although this is not a comprehensive list, these are some of the most common ways slip and fall accidents occur.
 These potentially dangerous circumstances are often the result of improper maintenance, failure to make repairs, or poor property management.
 When negligence causes you to slip and fall, you should not have to pay for the cost of your injuries.

 Common Places Where Slip and Fall Accidents Occur

 Any time a property manager does not perform adequate maintenance, there is a risk of slipping and falling.
 This can occur anywhere, including private homes, places of business, and public areas.
 However, some locations are more inherently dangerous than others because of the type of activities that occur there or the people who frequent that location.

-For example, approximately 1 in 4 Americans over the age of 65 fall every year.
+For example, approximately 1 in 4 Americans over the age of 65 falls every year.
 Therefore, locations that cater to people over the age of 65 must be especially careful to avoid negligent or careless building management.

 Average customer age is not the only risk.
-Certain work environments come with an increased risk of a slip and fall accidents because of the nature of the work.
+Certain work environments come with an increased risk of slip and fall accidents because of the nature of the work.

 Some of the places where slip and fall accidents are most likely to occur include:

 - Construction sites